Riyachauhan11/QueryGenie-Final-Entry/README.md

 ## 🔹 Final Notes

-- This project is a **prototype** and not the final version.
+- QueryGenie is an AI-powered prototype designed for automating customer support interactions.
-- The datasets used for email classification and sentiment analysis are **not extensive or broad enough** to cover every possible customer query.
-A more **comprehensive dataset** would be needed for real-world deployment.
+- The current email classification and sentiment analysis models use publicly available datasets, which may not cover all possible customer queries.
+Expanding the dataset would improve accuracy.
-- The system is specifically designed for handling **customer support queries** and may **not work** for other domains.
+- The system is tailored for handling customer support queries and may not generalize well to other domains without fine-tuning.
-- Since the datasets are limited, the model **may not always produce accurate results** and might misclassify some queries.
+- The LLM generates responses dynamically, but a fallback mechanism using predefined responses ensures reliability when AI-generated replies are unavailable.
-- For response generation, a **general LLM** has been used.
-However, in a real-world scenario, an **LLM trained on company policies and guidelines** would be used to ensure **accurate and policy-compliant** responses.
+- For real-world deployment, a custom-trained LLM fine-tuned on company policies and previous customer interactions would ensure greater accuracy and compliance with company guidelines.